Vettaiyaadu Vilaiyaadu: Critical response

 Baradwaj Rangan said that "The story of a police investigation is detailed in a smart, grown-up movie that gets most things right".
 Krishna Kumar of Rediff.com gave 3.5/5 stars, saying "In his best performance in recent times, Kamal portrays the character with believable honesty and charm."
 Sify stated that "what gives you goose flesh is the finely calibrated performance of Kamal as DCP Raghavan.
 You just [can't] take your eyes off him as he laces his portrayal with dignity, grace and dry wit."
 G. Ulaganathan of Deccan Herald wrote, "Technically the movie is good but lacks what is most important --good story and script".
 He added, "Gowtham alternates between action, thrills and romance, but it is quite obvious that he is unable to use Kamal Haasan’s talent fully".
 Lajjavathi of Kalki praised the acting of Haasan, Jyothika and Prakash Raj, Ravi Varman's cinematography, Harris Jayaraj's music but felt the second half was boring and psycho killers changing their looks were unbelievable.

 Box office

-Vettaiyaadu Vilaiyaadu emerged one of the most successful Tamil films of the year grossing a total of ₹500 million worldwide.
+Vettaiyaadu Vilaiyaadu emerged as the highest grossing Tamil film of the year earning a total of ₹600 million worldwide.